DE-TUM/EDIFACT-VAL/README.md

 The EIDFACT-VAL tool contains the following steps:

 1: Invoice Pre-Processing:
-  - Translation of the invoices into XML files
+  - Translation of the edifact invoices into XML files

 2: RDF Graph Creation of Invoices:
   - YARRRML Mapping